-You may be surprised to learn that it's never too early to sharpen your child's mathematical mind.
-I don't necessarily advocate reading the digits of Pi to your baby in utero, (at least not for mathematical reasons-if you find it soothing, then go for it), but there are plenty of ways that you can help your baby or toddler explore the mathematics inherent in the world around them.
+I don't necessarily advocate reading the digits of pi to your baby in utero, (at least not for mathematical reasons), but there are plenty of ways that you can help your baby or toddler explore the mathematics inherent in the world around them.

 Years before children understand the symbols of language or written numbers, they are actively engaged in making sense and order out of everything they encounter.

 Researchers of infant cognition have discovered that very young children can tell the difference between quantities of one, two and three.
-Recent studies of brain activity show that at four to five months, babies can detect arithmetical errors such 1+1=3, and can perform the equivalent of 2-1=1.
-By six to nine months, babies can distinguish between quantities with high ratios, such as groups of 8 and 16.
+Recent studies of brain activity show that at four to five months, babies can detect arithmetic errors such as 1+1=3, and can perform the equivalent of 2-1=1.
+By six to nine months, babies can distinguish between quantities with high ratios, such as groups of eight and 16.

 And we know that babies and young children perceive their environments numerically, and also through other aspects of mathematics such as shape, space, motion and change.
-They use the patterns they find in things they touch, see and hear to learn the boundaries and the possibilities present in their environments.
-The message here: Children are natural mathematicians.
+They use the patterns they find in things they touch, see and hear to learn the boundaries and possibilities present in their environments.
+The message here: children are natural mathematicians.